Double (baseball)

 In baseball, a double is the act of a batter striking the pitched ball and safely reaching second base without being called out by the umpire, without the benefit of a fielder's misplay (see error) or another runner being put out on a fielder's choice.
 A double is a type of hit (the others being the single, triple and home run) and is sometimes called a "two-bagger" or "two-base hit".
 For statistical and scorekeeping purposes it is denoted by 2B.

 Description

 Typically, a double is a well-hit ball into the outfield that finds the "gap" between the center fielder and one of the corner outfielders, bounces off the outfield wall and down into the field of play, or is hit up one of the two foul lines.
 To hit many doubles, a batter must have decent hitting skill and power; it also helps to run well enough to beat an outfield throw.
+Many of the best double hitting batters were revered for high baseball IQ and the ability to slide well and turn a single into an extra-base hit.

 Doubles typically drive in runs from third base, second base, and even from first base at times.
 When total bases and slugging percentages are calculated, the number two is used for the calculation.

 Teams sometimes position their fielders in a "no doubles" defense, meaning: